The Thin Man: Plot

 Nick and Lieutenant Guild go to question Nunheim but he manages to get away down a fire escape and is later found shot with the same gun used to kill Julia.
 A new suspect emerges when it is discovered that Christian Jorgenson's real identity is Victor Rosewater, Wynant's former associate, who had quarrelled with him and sworn to get even.
-It later emerges also that his marriage to Mimi was bigamous.
+It later emerges also that his marriage to Mimi was bigamous, as his first wife Georgia is still alive and living in Boston.
 Mimi has only recently arrived from abroad, intent on getting more money from Wynant.
 Now her son Gilbert produces a letter from him and later she informs Nick that Wynant had called at her apartment, bringing deeds and a check to pay her expenses.

-During all this time, Nick realises that the search for Wynant had been pursued everywhere but in the premises he had closed up before leaving three months before.
-On visiting them he discovers a body under a newly cemented floor.
+Nick suggests to Lieutenant Guild that there might be more clues at the lab Wynant had closed up before leaving three months before.
+The police search the lab again and find a body under a newly cemented floor.
 It has been buried in quicklime, but the accompanying clothes of a fat man are largely untouched, as are a walking-stick and initialled belt buckle.
 Nick deduces that they were left to make people believe that the body was not that of the fit but very thin Wynant.
-He confronts Mimi and makes her realise that Macaulay has been swindling Wynant, fobbing her off with only part of his money when she can now claim it all.
+Nick confronts Mimi and makes her realise that Macaulay has been swindling Wynant, fobbing her off with only part of his money when she can now claim it all.
 Macaulay was the murderer of Wynant, of his accomplice Julia, and of Nunheim.
 When the greedy woman turns on Macaulay, Nick knocks him out before he can draw a gun and turns him over to Guild.